Cooking Gorgeous

 • Scrape down the sides and bottom of the bowl with a rubber spatula, and mix for another 20 seconds.

-• Add the flour and mix on low speed for about a minute, until the flour is incorporated.
+• Add the sifted flour and mix on low speed for about a minute, until the flour is incorporated.
 The mixture will look like wet, clumpy sand.

-• Turn the dough into a ball and then roll between two sheets of baking paper, about 3 mm (⅛") thick.
+• Turn the dough into a ball and roll it between two sheets of baking paper, about 3 mm (⅛ inch) thick.
+Place on a flat tray and leave to rest in the fridge for at least an hour.

 Prepare the Chocolate Ganache